igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Drag swag/charisma == mana
 ** Show in status view

+* characters should be generated in spinning circle logic similar to generateGroups

 * on game over, fade in full screen of black before showing popup ?
 * shop intro and no items text should be unique per shop type
 * Do not repeat the same sentence in a conversation
 * Tweak conversations, also add intent specific replies and thank you's.
 * Randomize attackType for opponents
-* shop generation in cities needs to ensure no duplicate types!
-* when a shop has been successfully generated, rotate the deployment circle
 * create bar interactions

+* Queens inside bars should give hints : e.g. "there is a path to next city", "there is a mysterious island somewhere"
 * Queens inside buildings should either be woo'd or fought (and be generated again ;)
 * Place bar queens in building-factory according to same logic as drabs, ideally blocking a path
 * Do the effects of boost wear off at the right pace ?